Martin Luther King Jr.: Aftermath

 I'd like somebody to mention that day that Martin Luther King Jr. tried to give his life serving others.
 I'd like for somebody to say that day that Martin Luther King Jr. tried to love somebody.
 I want you to say that day that I tried to be right on the war question.
 I want you to be able to say that day that I did try to feed the hungry.
 I want you to be able to say that day that I did try in my life to clothe those who were naked.
 I want you to say on that day that I did try in my life to visit those who were in prison.
 And I want you to say that I tried to love and serve humanity.

 Yes, if you want to say that I was a drum major.
 Say that I was a drum major for justice.
 Say that I was a drum major for peace.
 I was a drum major for righteousness.
 And all of the other shallow things will not matter.
 I won't have any money to leave behind.
 I won't have the fine and luxurious things of life to leave behind.
 But I just want to leave a committed life behind.

-His good friend Mahalia Jackson sang his favorite hymn, "Take My Hand, Precious Lord", at the funeral.
+His friend Mahalia Jackson sang his favorite hymn, "Take My Hand, Precious Lord", at the funeral.
 The assassination helped to spur the enactment of the Civil Rights Act of 1968.
 Two months after King's death, James Earl Ray—on the loose from a previous prison escape—was captured at London Heathrow Airport while trying to reach white-ruled Rhodesia on a false Canadian passport.
 He was using the alias Ramon George Sneyd.
 Ray was quickly extradited to Tennessee and charged with King's murder.
 He confessed on March 10, 1969, though he recanted this confession three days later.
 On the advice of his attorney Percy Foreman, Ray pleaded guilty to avoid the possibility of the death penalty.
 He was sentenced to a 99-year prison term.
 Ray later claimed a man he met in Montreal, Quebec, with the alias "Raoul" was involved and that the assassination was the result of a conspiracy.
 He spent the remainder of his life attempting, unsuccessfully, to withdraw his guilty plea and secure the trial he never had.
 Ray died in 1998 at age 70.